Battle of Landriano

 Historical context

-The battle concludes the first phase of the Italian Wars, in a context of precarious balance between France and the Empire.
-It precedes the signing of the Treaty of Cambrai (1529).
+The battle concluded the first phase of the Italian Wars, in a context of precarious balance between France and the Empire.
+It preceded the Treaty of Cambrai (1529).
+Count de Saint-Pol's relief army was intercepted near Pavia by Antonio de Leyva's Imperial forces, after Andrea Doria's defection to Charles V's service.

 Tactics